Christina Riggs Romaine

 I am a clinical psychologist who specializes in forensic work.
 My research focuses on questions pertaining to court-involved youth, looking at two broad areas.
 First, I have conducted research regarding psycholegal concepts, which includes examining youth’s general abilities (e.g., psychosocial maturity and juvenile comprehension of the Miranda warning), and how psychological information is conveyed to and used by the court (e.g., comparing the factors used by psychologists and judges to estimate risk and how trauma is considered in forensic evaluations).
 My current work in this area seeks to further our understanding of juvenile psychosocial maturity and its behavioral correlates, and to examine how court clinics function within the legal system and provide treatment and evaluation to court-involved youth.
 My second, and related, area of research is in evaluating the effect of various practices and using research to inform practice.
 There is a strong push for evidence based practice in juvenile justice settings, but little research on what works within this culturally diverse population with extensive histories of trauma, abuse, and neglect.
 Working with long-time collaborators and mentors, I am involved in projects examining the effects of treatment, and using research to inform effective teaching practices including the use of experiential learning opportunities in the classroom.

-Zelechoski, A.D., Wolbransky, M., & Riggs Romaine, C.L. (in press).
+Zelechoski, A.D., Wolbransky, M., & Riggs Romaine, C.L.
+(March 2018).
 Activities for Teaching Forensic Psychology and Psychology & Law Courses: A Guide for Instructors.
 American Psychological Association: Washington DC.

 Haney-Caron, E., Goldstein, N. E. S., Giallella, C., Kemp, K., & Riggs Romaine, C. (2016).
 Success in school for justice-involved girls: Is it just IQ, or does developmental immaturity matter?
 International Journal of Forensic Mental Health, 15(1), 65-80. http://dx.doi.org/10.1080/14999013.2015.1134724